 - All of the diets are soy-free.
 Here’s why.

 - All of the diets focus on the importance of eating enough fat.
 Did you just do a double-take?
 After hearing for decades that fat is bad for you, this takes some adjustment.
 However, it turns out that the villainizing of fat was based on faulty science.
 Fat is an essential building block for every cell in the body, while simultaneously regulating hormone production and metabolism.
 In fact, the brain itself is composed of 2/3 fat.
-The type of fat is important however, and all of the diets agree on the recommended ones: fish oil, coconut oil, olive oil, palm oil, ghee, animals fats from organic grassfed meats, and the natural fats found in nuts and avocados.
-In addition, all of the diets care about the balance of omega 3 vs. omega 6 fats, recommending eliminating omega 6 as much are possible, while boosting omega 3.
+The type of fat is important however, and all of the diets agree on the recommended ones: fish oil, coconut oil, olive oil, palm oil, ghee, animal fats from organic grassfed meats, and the natural fats found in nuts and avocados.
+In addition, all of the diets care about the balance of omega 3 vs. omega 6 fats, recommending eliminating omega 6 as much are possible, while boosting omega 3, with seafood being the best source of omega 3..

 - Eat your veggies.
 Although non-starchy vegetables are part of all the diets, they’re stressed most highly on the Wahls Diet, where she recommends eating 9 cups of vegetables daily (3 cups leafy greens, 3 cups sulfur-rich veggies, 3 cups colorful veggies).
 By doing so, you’re feeding your body the micronutrients she identified as being essential to the health of your brain and body.
 While the Paleo Diet allows an infinite amount of non-starchy vegetables, some people get caught up in the joy of meat-eating and leave the vegetables by the wayside.
 Wahls tried the Paleo Diet before developing her protocol and while it slowed her decline, her MS didn’t begin to reverse (improve) until she added the 9 cups of vegetables per day.
 The GAPS Diet uniquely focuses on the fiber content of vegetables.
 People with digestive difficulties are often prone to either diarrhea or constipation.
 For those prone to diarrhea, fiber irritates an already inflamed digestive tract.
 This inflammation can be healed quickly on the GAPS Introduction Diet, where fiber is removed on stage one and slowly reintroduced as symptoms subside.
 On the GAPS Full Diet, non-starchy vegetables are allowed in infinite quantities.